jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/align-reads-to-reference-genome.md

-# Align reads to the Genome
+# Align Reads to the Genome

 There are several commonly used align/mapping programs for aligning RNAseq read to the genome.
 Hisat2 is a successor of Tophat2 is suitable for align RNAseq reads to the genome.